BackBox Introduces Network Vulnerability Manager

 Simple to Get Started

-The job is location in the Jobs menu, under the ‘vulnerability manager’ tab.
-Simply create a new Vulnerability Manager job by hitting the ‘+’, fill out the required fields, and when you hit save, you’ll be given the option of selecting what information to share.
+The job is in the Jobs menu under the ‘vulnerability intelligence’ tab.
+Create a new Vulnerability Intelligence job by hitting the ‘+’ and filling out the required fields.
+When you hit save, you’ll be given the option to select what information to share.
+Once the job is configured, run the job and see your vulnerability state.

 Simple to Use